Phantom8015/Command/README.md

 1. **Enter a URL**: Provide the web address you want to convert into an app.
 2. **Customize Options**: Choose whether to use the website title as the app name and upload a custom icon if desired.
 3. **Generate App**: Click the big blue button to create your desktop application.
-4. **Download**: Once the app is built, you can use it like any other macOS application.
+4. **Use**: Once the app is built, you can use it like any other macOS application.

 ### Options